 Since summer of 2020, we have planted over 450 tree and shrub seedlings in Hillside Woods, mostly using individual cages and tubes, plus some donated wildflowers (see dataset).
 For more details on our 2021 planting project, see News.
+We've also planted 650 trees and shrubs (mostly shrubs - 120 are trees) along Farragut Parkway.

 Once funding is in hand and fencing erected, we will start replanting in earnest!
 Projects will include seeding the Meadow and tending to the riparian corridor along Scheckler's Brook, the stream that runs into (and out of) Sugar Pond, plus creating a demonstration site along Edgewood Avenue.
 We continue to remove invasive shrubs and trees, which needs to get done before we fence.